 You: Excellent.
 Could you share with me the check number and the date you mailed it so I can update the account?

-If the mail date is within the past five days, notify them that you will watch for the payment and reach out if any issue arises.
+- If the mail date is within the past five days, state: OK, great.
+We will watch for the payment and reach out if any issues arise.

-If the address is correct, inform the client that you will investigate and call back.
+- If the address is correct, state: Alright, thank you.
+We’ll investigate and call back.
 If you are unable to find the check, call the customer to issue a stop payment and have them cut a new check.

 Scenario #2 — The customer said they could not send the check.